 Roger S. Goldman is a partner in the Washington, D.C. office of Latham & Watkins and has practiced law with the firm since 1981.
 His practice centers on False Claims Act and white collar criminal litigation with an emphasis on healthcare fraud defense.
 He has handled numerous qui tam proceedings, congressional investigations and grand jury investigations, representing a host of major healthcare corporations, government contractors and telecommunications firms.
-Mr. Goldman is regularly cited as a leading attorney in Chambers USA for the District of Columbia: Healthcare category.
+Mr. Goldman is regularly cited as a leading attorney by Chambers USA for the District of Columbia: Healthcare category.
+He is recognized in the 2014 Washington, D.C.
+Super Lawyers list.

 Mr. Goldman has played a principal role in the defense of a number of high-profile healthcare fraud investigations on behalf of clients such as Tenet Healthcare and HCA.
 He has also successfully litigated to resolution false claims act cases for clients such as National Semiconductor Corporation and Royco, Inc.